aguinane/nyum/_recipes/bread.md

 ---

-> Roll the dough (removing air bubbles) into two long logs.
+> Roll the dough into two long logs.

 ---

-> Add to the bread pans and then leave to rise again, spraying the top with oil and putting tea towel back on top.
+> Add to the bread pans and then leave to rise in oven, spraying the top with oil and putting tea towel back on top.
 Let rise for about 45 mins until at the top of the pan.

 ---